BroadbandForum/yang/OD-360/04-deviation.md

 The deviate *add* argument MAY be used to add a constraint on valid data by the use of the must statement.

 This constraint may be necessary depending on actual hardware in use.
 For example, the number of physical interfaces of a particular type will be limited by the number present on the hardware.
-For this, we could add a constraint on the interface list in *ietf-interfaces @RFC7223* to explicitly announce how many interfaces are supported.
+For this, we could add a constraint on the interface list in *ietf-interfaces @RFC7223* to explicitly enforce how many interfaces are present.

 ```
   deviation "/if:interfaces" {
     description
-      "There are only 8 G.fast interfaces supported.";
+      "There are always 8 G.fast interfaces present.";
     deviate add {
       must "count(interface[type='ianaift:gfast'])=8";
     }